What are orthotics?

 Correctly fitted orthotics will realign your feet and ankle bones to their neutral position and correct these anomalies.
 In turn, this will help alleviate painful symptoms not only in the feet but in other parts of your body, such as knee pain, shin pain, heel pain, and lower back pain.

 Why are there different types of orthotics?

 Our Melbourne podiatrists prescribe different types of orthotics depending on your requirements and your budget.
-Top of the range are custom made cast orthotics which can be firm or soft.
+Top of the range are our 3D scanned, custom made orthotics which can be firm or soft.
 These devices can be made to suit casual shoes or narrower, enclosed dress shoes.
 These devices are robust and are very effective in correcting severe biomechanical problems.
-More importantly, cast devices can be regularly adjusted to accommodate changes in your lifestyle and foot health.
+More importantly, custom made devices can be regularly adjusted and recovered to accommodate changes in your lifestyle and foot health.
 Many patients often purchase two pairs of devices, one pair to suit their wider fitted casual shoes and a narrower, shorter pair for their dress or work shoes.

-We also offer pre fabricated orthotics which have been designed by podiatrists in Melbourne, which can be customised to suit your feet.
-These devices are very good quality but not as robust as cast orthotics.
+We also offer pre fabricated orthotics which have been designed by podiatrists in Melbourne.
+These devices can be customised to suit your feet.
+They are very good quality but not as robust as 3D scanned orthotics.
 They are however a very cost effective solution for children with growing feet.
 These devices offer much greater support than ‘innersoles’ which can be purchased from a chemist or retail outlet.

 Why should you see a podiatrist for your orthotics?